 Camp fees must be current to maintain accreditation and access report submission.
 The report is submitted online through the Accreditation Portal.
 This is the only way a report is accepted.
 Please contact us immediately if you do not have access to submit the report.
 The report should take 1 to 2 hours to complete.
 Be sure to save often.

 To preview the questions or prepare responses in advance outside of the Accreditation Portal, see the resource section below.
-To prepare the questions in advance, be sure to use a plain text editor and then cut/paste into the online system; do not do it directly from MS word; this will cause submission errors.
+To prepare the questions in advance, be sure to use a plain text editor and then cut/paste into the online system; do not do it directly from MS Word; this will cause submission errors.

 It is the camp's responsibility to save AAR responses and reviewer feedback to the annual questions.
 ACA will not maintain AAR responses or feedback past June 1.

-What resources are available for the report?
+What resources and tools are available for the AAR?

 About the Annual Accreditation Report